shihyuntang/mywebsite-hugo-/content/publication/202109_VelOB_apj /index.md

 ---
-title: "Disruption of Hierarchical Clustering in the Vela OB2 Complex and the Cluster Pair Collinder\,135 and UBC\,7 with Gaia EDR3: Evidence of Supernova Quenching"
+title: "Disruption of Hierarchical Clustering in the Vela OB2 Complex and the Cluster Pair Collinder 135 and UBC 7 with Gaia EDR3: Evidence of Supernova Quenching"
 authors:
 - "Xiaoying Pang"
 - "Zeqiu Yu"